Banging Toolbox

 Go with the DeWalt D26960K if you’re looking for a tool that’s a long-term investment.

-This DeWalt heat gun lightweight and has a sturdy, long cord.
+This DeWalt heat gun is lightweight and features a sturdy, long cord.

 It’s good for light and heavy applications.